You make awesome music, but you are using Internet Marketing to Promote your Music online?

 Step 3: Create content that invites/attracts fans

-By creating those awesome stories about your latest live show, and by using strategically placed content snippets in your blog post, your fans are more likely to find your webpage, and thus your music.
+By creating those remarkable stories about your latest live show, and by using strategically placed content snippets in your blog post, your fans are more likely to find your webpage, and thus your music.

 Another good shareable content idea could be to create engaging videos in which you share behind the scenes footage or some lessons on how to play parts of your latest songs.